ufukty/kask/docs/developers/README.md

-# Navigation
+# For Developers

+## Folder structure

 Kask creates a structure of sitemap which:

 - Visitable directories ends with the directory name,
 - Pages end with page name with file extension.

-Visitable directories are the ones contain either of `index.html` or `README.md`.
+Visitable directories are the ones contain either of `index.tmpl` or `README.md`.
 Pages are always rendered with ending of `.html` regardles the source file ends with `.tmpl` or `.md`.

-## Example
+### Example

 Let's say this the folder structure for pages and directories you supplied to Kask: